Purp1eW0lf/Blue-Team-Notes/README.md

 #### File

-The command `file` is likely to be installed in most unix, MacOS, and linux OS'.
+The command `file` is likely to be installed in most unix, macOS, and linux OS'.
 Deploy it next to the file you want to interrograte

 ![image](https://user-images.githubusercontent.com/44196051/203073884-6cb75b6b-2e56-4022-b84e-e881d1556214.png)